JZL/testTypos/README.md

 hiahi
 this is correct
 and wronggg
 and ok but bad and better.
 Hello again.
-Wow
+Wow.